open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 An `InstrumentationModule` describes a set of individual `TypeInstrumentation` that need to be applied together to correctly instrument a specific library.
-Type instrumentations grouped in a module share helper classes, [muzzle runtime checks](muzzle.md), and applicable classloader criteria.
-They can also be enabled or disabled together.
+Type instrumentations grouped in a module share helper classes, [muzzle runtime checks](muzzle.md), and applicable classloader criteria, and can only be enabled or disabled as a set.

 The OpenTelemetry javaagent finds all modules by using Java's `ServiceLoader` API.
 To make your instrumentation visible, make sure that a proper `META-INF/services/` file is present in